Jach/lgame/README.md

 # Contributing

-If you do end up using this or wanting to use this despite the warnings and limitations, and find some issues or want to contribute back some fixes, feel free to open up an issue or pull request and I'll try to look into it but no promises.
-For a pull request in particular, it'll help if you include somewhere a statement acknowledging that you're putting such a contribution into the public domain, see [unlicense.org](https://unlicense.org/) if you want something to copy.
+If you do end up using this or wanting to use this despite the warnings and limitations, and find some issues or want to contribute back some fixes or features, feel free to open up an issue and/or pull request and I'll try to look into it but no promises.
+For a pull request in particular, I'm happy, like many projects, to assume implicit agreement with the 'license' choice if nothing special is said, but it'll help if you explicitly include somewhere a statement acknowledging that you're putting such a contribution into the public domain, see [unlicense.org](https://unlicense.org/) if you want something to copy.
 If you disagree with putting stuff into the public domain, I'm open to accepting a contribution in the form of an additional dependency to `lgame.asd` pointing to your extension.

-I don't expect this to become a big community project like pygame, and am not even sure I'd like that.
+Also happy if you want to put yourself in a new authors.md file.

 # Library Philosophy